1948 Atlantic hurricane season: Tropical Storm Four (Baker)

 On August 30, a tropical storm named Baker by the Air Weather Service in real time, was first detected about 275 mi east of Barbados, by a ship that reported high easterly seas and winds of Force 10.
 Upon being initially observed, Baker was already at its peak maximum sustained winds of 60 mph.
 The small system moved rapidly westward and slowly weakened to a marginal tropical cyclone on August 31.
 On the morning of September 1, Baker passed between Saint Lucia and Martinique, when a reconnaissance aircraft mission reported a minimum pressure of 1007 mbar.
 Subsequent missions failed to detect a center of circulation, and the tropical cyclone quickly degenerated to a tropical depression.
 Baker dissipated over the eastern Caribbean Sea on September 1.
 The storm brought heavy rainfall to several eastern Caribbean islands, though most of it was beneficial.
 On Puerto Rico, water supplies and crops were replenished.
+Winds on Dominica interrupted telephone communications, while rough seas drove a ship ashore.